custom-components/pyscript/docs/new_features.rst

 Because pyscript has quite a few unit tests, generally the master version should work ok.
 But it's not guaranteed to work at any random time, and newly-added features might change.

-This is 1.6.3, released on March 24, 2025.
+This is 1.6.4, released on April 13, 2025.
 Here is the `documentation
-<https://hacs-pyscript.readthedocs.io/en/1.6.3>`__ for that release.
+<https://hacs-pyscript.readthedocs.io/en/1.6.4>`__ for that release.
 Here is the
 `stable documentation <https://hacs-pyscript.readthedocs.io/en/stable>`__ for the latest release.